What is script registration?

 If I have a legal dispute, will you back me up?

 Yes.
-We stand ready to deliver your proof of authorship and all requested files to whatever representation you authorize.
+We stand ready to deliver your proof of authorship and all requested files to whatever representation you authorize, and testify in person in an arbitration or court if necessary.

 Do you accept printed, hard-copy paper scripts and documents?